bcons009/HTTP-Python-Projects/README.md

 Server code for TCP communication.
 Compatible with TCPClient.py and the found.html and "fake.html" (page not found error test) links on index.html.

 ### mail_auth.cgi
-Uses an HTML submission form to send an email between two email addresses using the SMTP protocol.
+Uses an HTML submission form to send an email between two email addresses using the SMTP AUTH authenticated email protocol.

 ### ajax.html
 An HTML page using Ajax to dynamically display information.